Worried About IRS Asset Seizure?

 How can you protect your assets from being seized by the IRS?

 • First, contact the IRS after receiving a notice from them.
 Explain your financial situation and learn about alternative ways for payment.
 If you don’t respond to their notice, the IRS will continue with its process.
-Besides, relief from levy or seizure is possible under specific conditions.
+Besides, relief from levy or IRS seizures is possible under specific conditions.
 Even though your debt may be forgiven, for example, due to incurred high medical bills, you have to prove that.

 How do I get my seized property back?

-You can immediately contact the IRS to resolve your tax liability and request the release of the seizure.
+You can contact the IRS to resolve your tax liability and request the release of the seizure.
 The IRS might release the seizure if it’s causing you immediate economic hardship.
 However, if they deny your release request, you can appeal either before or after they seize and sell your property.
 Remember, releasing a seizure doesn’t exempt you from paying the due balance, and the IRS can reissue a seizure if the debt remains unresolved.

 Need help?